Cercanías Zaragoza

 Cercanías Zaragoza is the name given to the Renfe operated commuter train service in and around the city of Zaragoza, in Aragon, Spain.

-There is currently one line, running from Miraflores to Casetas.
-Trains run once an hour off-peak, with extra trains in the peaks.
+There is currently one line, the C-1 which it runs from Zaragoza-Miraflores station to Casetas.
+Trains run once an hour off-peak, with extra trains in rush hour.

-The second Cercanías line, along with extra stations on the original line, is in the process of being constructed.
+The second Cercanías line, along with extra stations on the original line, is being considered.

 Line C1

 The line C1 goes from Casetas to Miraflores, making four stops including the main station Zaragoza Delicias.
 It is the only line in the system.